yyossy5/dotfiles/README.md

 2. Enable: ✅ **Load settings from a custom folder or URL**
 3. Set the folder path to: ~/Documents/ConfigFiles/iTerm2

+#### brew

+Sometimes, not everything gets installed properly with a single `brew install`.

+In such cases, you can rerun it with `make brew`.

 ## How to add `dotfiles` to this repository

 You can add new dotfiles to this repository by following these steps: